 How to create a responsive search ad that converts

-Want to create a great responsive search ad for your business?
+Want to create a tremendous responsive search ad for your business?
 Here’s how to get started.

 1. Create a new responsive search ad

-You can do this by clicking Ads & extensions, clicking the plus button, and then selecting Responsive search ad.
+You can do this by clicking Ads & Extensions, the plus button, and selecting Responsive search ad.

 2. Decide on your final URL and display path text